contrast-zone/t-rewriter.js/intermezzo.md

 It is easy to see that this Turing machine will generate all and only the sentential forms of *G* on its second tape after the last step is executed an arbitrary number of times, thus the language *L(G)* must be recursively enumerable.
 As the reverse construction is also possible, an arbitrary unrestricted grammar can always be equivalently converted to a Turing machine and back again.

 In this section, as a most general form of Turing machine, we bring an example of arbitrary unrestricted grammar expression recognizer.
 For a sake of simplicity, rather than programming particular Turing machines relevant to given unrestricted grammars, we choose to program unrestricted grammar rules directly in *Intermezzo*.
 Thus, the example takes an unrestricted grammar as an input, and returns compiled *Intermezzo* rules as an output.
-The compiled rules are then ready to accept an expression defined by the starting unrestricted grammar.
+The compiled rules are then ready to accept an expression defined by the starting grammar.

     /*
-        Turing machine example
+        unrestricted grammar compiler example

         input: unrestricted grammar
         output: *Intermezzo* rules representing input grammar